 Understanding the Role of Prior Criminal History

-When defense attorneys strategize for clients facing new charges, one of the most critical factors they consider is the client’s prior criminal history.
+When criminal defense attorneys strategize for clients facing new charges, one of the most critical factors they consider is the client’s prior criminal history.
 This history encompasses any previous convictions, arrests, or legal entanglements that could potentially influence the outcome of the current case.
 Understanding the role of prior criminal history is essential for crafting a defense that addresses both the current charges and the client’s legal background.

 How Prior History is Presented in Court